stanfordnlp/phrasal/ptm/scripts/human_eval/maise_README.txt

   cd lib/
   javac *.java

-0.5) Add user details (access key and secret key)
+1) Add user details (access key and secret key)

   cd MTurkSDKCode
   vim mturk.properties

-0.7) Set the target for the tasks, either sandbox or the live service:
+2) Set the target for the tasks, either sandbox or the live service:

   cd MTurkSDKCode
   vim mturk.properties

-0.9) Modify the HTML/JS template for the task.
+3) Modify the HTML/JS template for the task.
 Also need to update the homeurl() function

   vim maintaskfiles/RNK.shtml

-1) Create the task (in our case the ranking task, so we will only run this once:
+4) Create the task (in our case the ranking task, so we will only run this once:

-  java -cp lib/ CreateServerInfo maisetutorial/maisetutorial_task-specs.txt
+  mk_task.sh

-2) Create batches of HITs for the task:
+5) Create batches of HITs for the task:

-  java -Xmx300m -cp lib/ CreateBatches serverInfo=maisetutorial/maisetutorial_output/maisetutorial_server_info.txt batchInfo=maisetutorial/maisetutorial_batch-specs.txt templateLoc=maintaskfiles/

-2.1) Change the URL in the question file.
-Upload RNK.shtml and the context-html directory to nlp.stanford.edu/~spenceg/html/

-  vim maisetutorial/maisetutorial_output/*.question
+  mk_batch.sh

-3) Upload to turk (set the appropriate target in mturk.properties):
+6) Upload to turk (set the appropriate target in mturk.properties):

-  ant uploader -Dfile=maisetutorial-c01.uploadinfo
+  mk_hits.sh

 ============
 Turkers complete the HITs....